ybeliaev/react-ignite/README.md

 ### `yarn start`

 ### Problem - "has been blocked by CORS policy".
-I use key API, but nothing..
+I use key API, but nothing..(don't get detail info about games)